great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/data_assets/how_to_organize_batches_in_a_file_based_data_asset.md

 ### 2. Add a Data Asset using the `batching_regex`

 Now that we have put together a regular expression that will match one or more of the files in our Datasource's `base_folder`, we can use it to create our Data Asset.
-Since the files in this particular Datasource's `base_folder` are `.csv` files, we will use the `add_pandas_csv(...)` method of our Datasource to create the new Data Asset:
+Since the files in this particular Datasource's `base_folder` are csv files, we will use the `add_pandas_csv(...)` method of our Datasource to create the new Data Asset:

 ```python title="Python code"
 my_asset = my_datasource.add_csv_asset(name="my_taxi_data_asset", batching_regex=my_batching_regex)